 Our specialist asbestos disease solicitors also have strong links with support groups that help people and their families who’ve been diagnosed with asbestos-related diseases offering information, advice and friendship including Mesothelioma UK and SWASAG.

 In 2020, the fourth National Mesothelioma Audit report was published in the UK.
 The Royal College of Physicians (RCP) carried out the audit and the work was commissioned and funded by Mesothelioma UK.
 One of the main findings was that between 2016 – 2018 there were 7,210 new cases of mesothelioma.
 There were 6,950 patients diagnosed with malignant pleural mesothelioma (MPM) and 260 with peritoneal mesothelioma (PM).
-Our infographic below summarises the key takeaways from the report.

 What Is Mesothelioma?